gustwindjs/gustwind/documentation/node-compatibility-plan.md

 ## Phase 2: Node load adapter

-- Add a Node equivalent for `load-adapters/deno.ts`.
+- Add a Node equivalent for the old Deno-specific load adapter.
 - Use `fs/promises` for file access.
 - Use dynamic `import()` with file URLs for module loading.
 - Preserve current task registration behavior if build tasks still depend on it.